KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Advice:
 * Mergers also make mistakes.
 You should feel confident and capable of questioning their feedback, just like anyone else.
 * Growth mindset
 * This is just the first draft, don't worry too much about mistakes.
 Respond, fix problems, engage.
-End result is what matters.
+The end result is what matters.

 Hidden agenda: get more reviews for Django PRs.
 PRs in the Django review queue sometimes take months to get reviewed.
-This is becoming worse in the rise of AI.
+This is becoming worse due to the rise of AI.

 What worse than receiving a review is receiving no review at all.
 A review is someone investing in your work.
 Human attention is limited commodity.
 Sarah believes most people would prefer to receive a clumsy, imperfect review over no review at all.
 The collaboration is the joy.